honkling/tracc/README.md

 **PING_ON_MENTION** Depicts whether or not the bot will ping you when you're mentioned in Minecraft. true/false

+**MICROSOFT_ACCOUNT** true/false, determines if tracc should use Microsoft authentication or not.

 **VERSION** (optional) The version of Minecraft the bot should join with

 ## Usage